-Metal swing gates are available in a range of styles and provide good levels of security; some, like Victorian-style wrought iron gates, are more decorative and suitable for residential use, while less ornate, sturdy options look better on commercial properties.
+Single or double metal swing gates are available in a range of styles and provide good levels of security; some, like Victorian-style wrought iron gates, are more decorative and suitable for residential use, while less ornate, sturdy options look better on commercial properties.

 Sliding gates are also a good choice for wider driveways, where hinges would not support the extra weight of a swing gate.

 Due to the mounting and operation costs, sliding driveway gates are usually more expensive than swing gates, but they do offer good security.
 For this reason, they are often chosen for commercial premises, but there are attractive options in both wood and metal for private residences that want higher security.

 Each type has its pros and cons; weigh them up to decide which is best for you.